regalk13/calculator-java/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the BSD-3 License.
 See LICENSE for more information.

 ## Contact